Excel Gantt chart vs. task tracker: which one should you use?

 Example workflow:

 - Monday standup: Team reviews the tracker.
-Alice says her task will finish by Wednesday (ahead of schedule).
+Alice says her task will finish by Wednesday, ahead of schedule.
 Bob says his task is blocked waiting on Alice.

 Decision framework: choosing the right tool for your project

-Question 1: What's your primary management problem?
+Question 1: What's your primary management challenge?

 - "We don't know what's happening right now" → Tracker